anebz/cloud/Accreditations/aws_solutions_associate.md

 > Storage types

 * S3 standard: no minimum storage duration charge
-* S3 Standard - Infrequent Access: is used for infrequently-accessed data, but rapid access.
-Not for backup. data should be in this mode for at least 30 days.
-* Standard IA and One Zone-IA: for infrequent access, the lifecycle policy can only transition data to this storage type *after 30 days of creation*. min data storage duration: 30 days
+* S3 Standard IA and One Zone-IA: for infrequent access, but rapid access.
+Not for backup. the lifecycle policy can only transition data to this storage type *after 30 days of creation*. min data storage duration: 30 days
-* S3 Glacier (+ deep archive) *for archiving*
+* S3 Glacier *for archiving*.
+Lifefycle policy can transition data to this storage type at any point
 	- Expedited retrieval: allows you to quickly access data if you have an urgent request.
 Provisioned capacity ensures that retrieval capacity for expedited retrievals is available when you need it.
 	- Glacier supports vault lock policy, which helps enforce regulatory and compliance requirements
 	- Glacier: min data duration: 90 days
-	- Glacier deep archive: min data storage duration: 180 days
+* Glacier deep archive: min data storage duration: 180 days

 With lifefycle policy, you can specify that the data is moved to another storage class (like for archiving).